mdn/content/files/en-us/web/http/status/202/index.md

 {{HTTPSidebar}}

-The HyperText Transfer Protocol (HTTP) **`202 Accepted`** response status code indicates that the request has been accepted for processing, but the processing has not been completed; in fact, processing may not have started yet.
-The request might or might not eventually be acted upon, as it might be disallowed when processing actually takes place.
+The HTTP **`202 Accepted`** status response code is part of the `200`-`299` class of [successful responses](/en-US/docs/Web/HTTP/Status#successful_responses) and indicates that a request has been accepted for processing, but processing has not been completed or may even not have started yet.
+The request may or may not eventually be acted upon, as it may be disallowed when processing begins.

-202 is non-committal, meaning that there is no way for the HTTP to later send an asynchronous response indicating the outcome of processing the request.
+202 is non-committal, meaning that there is no way to later send an asynchronous HTTP response indicating the outcome of processing the request.
 It is intended for cases where another process or server handles the request, or for batch processing.

 ## Status